An Extreme Scattering Event Toward PSR J2313+4253: Results

 \subsection{ESE Source Distance and Scale}

-In Figure \ref{fig:2}, we present a time-series of the calculated scatting screen distance using scintillation bandwidths and timescales $D_{V_{\rm{ISS}}}$ (blue) and arc curvature $ D_{\rm{\eta}}$ (green).
+In Figure \ref{fig:2}, we present a time-series of the calculated scattering screen distance using scintillation bandwidths and timescales $D_{V_{\rm{ISS}}}$ (blue) and arc curvature $ D_{\rm{\eta}}$ (green).
 There is a jump from MJD 60306--60528 in the calculated screen distance and the value is more tightly constrained, coinciding with the pattern observed in the scintillation bandwidth.
-This increase in screen distance is seen both in the screen distance calculated using the dynamic spectrum scintillation parameters, $ D_{V_{\rm ISS}}$, and in the screen distance calculated using the scintillation arc curvature, $D_{\eta}$.
-The screen distance before and after the event is less constrained, with a weighted average screen distance $ D_{V_{\rm ISS}} =1.0\pm0.1$, compared to a measured distance of $ D_{V_{\rm ISS}} = 1.04\pm0.01 $ kpc during the event.
-Using a t-test for the $ D_{V_{\rm ISS}}$ values in the boxed region versus the unboxed region yields a p-value of 0.0006, which is very statistically significant.
+The large error bars for the screen distance are dominated by the large pulsar distance uncertainty.
+The derived scattering screen distances vary on scales much smaller than their errors, indicating that their errors are overestimated.
+The weighted standard deviation of $D_{V_{\rm ISS}}$ values in the box is 0.014 kpc versus 0.042 kpc for the values outside the boxed region.
+This increase in screen distance is seen in the screen distance calculated using the dynamic spectrum scintillation parameters, $ D_{V_{\rm ISS}}$.
+The screen distance calculated using the scintillation arc curvature, $D_{\eta}$, is determined by fitting the main scintillation arc, which excludes the detached feature that appears during the ESE.
+This screen distance is consistent with measurements before and after the event.
+The $ D_{V_{\rm ISS}}$ screen distance before and after the event is less constrained, with a weighted average screen distance $ D_{V_{\rm ISS}} =1.00\pm0.04$ kpc, compared to a measured distance of $ D_{V_{\rm ISS}} = 1.04\pm0.01 $ kpc during the event.
+Using the same t-test used in Section \ref{subsec:Sband} on the $ D_{V_{\rm ISS}}$ values in the boxed region versus the unboxed region yields a p-value of 0.0006, which is very statistically significant.

 Based on our scintillation bandwidth measurements, we estimate this ESE lasted approximately 220 days.
 Assuming the pulsar's velocity is the dominant in the system, then the pulsar will have moved by a distance equal to the duration of the event multiplied by the transverse velocity.
 Using some trigonometry and the small angle approximation, we can find an estimate of the transverse size of the structure the ESE originates from, scaled using the ratio of the screen distance and pulsar distance.
 While a more accurate estimate of the size of the structure that caused the ESE would require a more in-depth examination of the multipath nature of lens-pulsar emission interactions, we can make an approximation of the lens size, to first order, via the expression